 Temperament

 Galway sheep are known for their docile and gentle temperament.
-They are easy to manage and handle, which is an important trait for farmers.
-Their calm demeanor makes them suitable for small-scale as well as large-scale farming operations.
+They are easy to manage and handle.
+Their calm temperament makes them suitable for both small-scale and large-scale sheep farming business.

 Reproduction